 The annual and cyclical review reports of the Degree courses are part of the Quality Assurance process.

-A new form of the Annual Review Report (Scheda di monitoraggio annuale) has been introduced with the new AVA 2.1 guidelines, consisting of a short and critical commentary on the quantitative indicators provided by ANVUR.
+The Annual Review Report (Scheda di Monitoraggio Annuale) consists of a short and critical commentary on the quantitative indicators provided by ANVUR.

 Each Degree course:

 As such, the strengths and marked deviations from the national or macro-regional average can be identified, and corrective actions can be taken or are then taken, in response to problematic situations within the course.

 The cyclical review report is an integral part of the Quality Assurance of the Degree courses.

 It consists of a detailed and overall self-evaluation of the course, based on all elements of analysis and the resulting actions in the reference period.

 The cyclical review report is drawn up at least every five years and has no established deadline.

 In the report, the Degree course identifies and analyses the main points of criticism and challenges, and proposes corrective actions to be implemented in the next cycle.
 In particular, the report is intended as a self-assessment of the corresponding quality requirements (R3), has a more flexible format than the annual monitoring report and is usually more comprehensive and detailed.

 The Quality Committee provides a template according to the model and guidelines developed by ANVUR, to support the work of the course councils (in their role as quality commissions of the Degree courses).

 The Joint Studies Committees (CPDS) are a fundamental part of the Quality Assurance process and prepare an annual report for the evaluation of teaching activities within the faculty, as well as proposals for corrective actions.